 You learned how reviews impact your roofing company and its SEO.
 The same is true for whichever agency you research on Google.

 Check the Google Reviews for your top 3 agency considerations and compare and contrast the feedback.
-Google Reviews are the most trustworthy source as they guard against fake reviews or spam reviews.
+Google Reviews is the most trustworthy source as it guards against fake reviews or spam reviews.

 Comfort